nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part2.html.md

 1. N/A. Infrastructure as code is not used.
 2. Locally.
 Infrastructure configuration is hosted locally and shared via email, documents or spreadsheets.
 3. Ticketing system.
 Code is shared through journal entries in change requests or problem/incident tickets.
-4. Centralized without version control.Code is stored on a shared filesystem and secured through security groups.
+4. Centralized without version control.
+Code is stored on a shared filesystem and secured through security groups.
 Changes are not versioned.
 Rollbacks are only possible through restores from backups or snapshots.
 5. Configuration stored and collaborated in a version control system (VCS) (Git repositories, etc.).
 Teams collaborate on infrastructure configurations within a VCS workflow, and can review infrastructure changes before they enter production.
 This is the most mature approach, as it offers the best record-keeping and cross-department/cross-team visibility.

 ### Q5.
 Do you use reusable modules for writing infrastructure as code?

 1. Everything is manual.
 No infrastructure as code currently used.
-2. No modularity.Infrastructure as code is used, but primarily as one-off configurations.
+2. No modularity.
+Infrastructure as code is used, but primarily as one-off configurations.
 Users usually don't share or re-use code.
 3. Teams use modules internally but do not share them across teams.
 4. Modules are shared organization-wide.
 Similar to shared software libraries, a module for a common infrastructure pattern can be updated once and the entire organization benefits.